-The course is assessed by a demonstration, in which the working prototype is shown to teachers and fellow students; and by a development portfolio, assembled over the length of the course, in which the student provides evidence of what they have done and what they have learned share your talent. move the world.
+The course is assessed by a demonstration, in which the working prototype is shown to teachers and fellow students; and by a development portfolio, assembled over the length of the course, in which the student provides evidence of what they have done and what they have learned.
+The student describes and gives examples of their own selfdevelopment, and uses this insight to plan for future learning.
+(G1) (Critical Reflection)